browserengineering/book/book/invalidation.md

 If `style_set` changes a style, we can mark the `style` field:[^protect-style-attr]

-[^protect-style-attr] Technically, we should handle this by making the
+[^protect-style-attr]: We would ideally make the `style` attribute a
-    `style` attribute a protected field, and depending on it inside `style`, but I'm taking a short-cut in the interest of simplicity.
+    protected field, and have the `style `field depend on it, but I'm taking a short-cut in the interest of simplicity.

 ``` {.python}
 class JSContext: